Andrew Cunanan: Jeffrey Trail

 On April 24, Cunanan and four friends attended a going-away party at Hillcrest's California Cuisine, a rare occasion when Cunanan did not cover the tab.
 He had reached the credit limit on both his credit cards, and had to ask for a credit extension to afford his plane ticket to Minneapolis.
 Upon arriving there the next day, Cunanan stayed with Madson, a mutual friend of his and Trail's, in Madson's apartment.
 That night, Cunanan and Madson dined at Nye's Restaurant and visited The Gay 90's nightclub.
 On April 26, Cunanan stayed in Trail's apartment while Trail was out of town with his boyfriend, Jon Hackett.
 The following afternoon, Trail told Hackett that he needed to have a "pretty important" conversation with Cunanan.
 When Trail and Hackett later returned to the apartment, there was no sign of Cunanan or his belongings.
 Trail left his apartment to see Cunanan shortly after 9 p.m. and was likely let into Madson's apartment at 9:45 p.m.

-Cunanan's killings began in Minneapolis on April 27, 1997, with the murder of his friend, twenty-eight-year-old Jeffrey Allen "Jeff" Trail.
-After an earlier argument in Trail's apartment, Cunanan stole Trail's gun and took it to Madson's loft apartment.
-Cunanan phoned Trail from the apartment to tell him to come and retrieve his gun.
+Cunanan's killings began in Minneapolis on April 27, 1997, with the murder of Trail.
+After an earlier argument in Trail's apartment, Cunanan stole Trail's gun and took it to David Madson's loft apartment.
+Cunanan phoned Trail from Madson's apartment to tell him to come and retrieve his gun.
 When Trail arrived, Cunanan beat him to death with a hammer in front of Madson.
 On April 29, one of Madson's coworkers, concerned about his absence from work, visited his apartment to check on him and discovered Trail's body rolled in a rug and placed behind a sofa.
 Trail's watch had stopped at 9:55 p.m., believed by authorities to be the time of the killing.

 David Madson

-David Jon Madson, aged 33, was Cunanan's second victim.
-Authorities believed Madson remained in his apartment with Cunanan for the two days following Trail's murder, as one neighbor witnessed both men in the apartment elevator on April 28, and another neighbor witnessed the pair walking Madson's dog on April 29.
-Investigators treated Madson as a suspect in Trail's murder, but Madson's family insisted he was held hostage by Cunanan.
+David Jon Madson, 33, was Cunanan's second victim.
+Authorities believed Madson remained in his apartment with Cunanan two days after Trail's murder, as one neighbor witnessed both men in the apartment elevator on April 28, and another neighbor witnessed the pair walking Madson's dog on April 29.
+Investigators then treated Madson as a suspect in Trail's murder, but Madson's family insisted he was held hostage by Cunanan.
 On May 2, Madson and Cunanan were seen north of Minneapolis, driving in Madson's Jeep and eating lunch together in a bar.
-The following morning, Madson's body was found on the east shore of Rush Lake near Rush City, Minnesota, with gunshot wounds to the head and back from a .40 caliber Taurus PT100 semi-automatic pistol Cunanan had taken from Trail's home.
+The following morning, Madson's body was found on the east shore of Rush Lake near Rush City, Minnesota, with gunshot wounds to the head and back from a .40-caliber Taurus PT100 semi-automatic pistol Cunanan had taken from Trail's home.